igarag/Django-tutorials/README.md

-# How to Deploy Django 1.10 Framework on Ubuntu 16.04
+# How to Deploy Django-1.10 Framework on Ubuntu 16.04

 ## Introduction